 Aubuchon Hardware in Windsor

 These retailers only accept paint in labeled, non-rusty cans.
-Bring all other paint cans to the household hazardous waste collections.
+Bring all other cans of paint to the HHW Depot.

 ************************* Button batteries (in hearing aids, watches, calculators, cameras, etc.) and all fluorescent bulbs (full-size and compact) contain mercury and must be recycled.
 FREE button battery and fluorescent bulb and tube recycling is available at the Transfer Station. *******************